SensorsINI/v2e/README.md

                         the correct resolution (see DVS model arguments) which is array[y][x] with pixel [0][0] at upper left corner and pixel values 0-255.
 SYNTHETIC_INPUT must be resolvable from the classpath.
-See example
+SYNTHETIC_INPUT is the module name without .py suffix.See example
                         moving_dot.py. (default: None)
 Output: DVS video:
   --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]